charguer/formalmetacoq/README.md

      See the paper Pretty Big Step Semantics (ESOP'13) http://www.chargueraud.org/research/2012/pretty/pretty.pdf

-   - Folder `Tuto` contains two files with course notes:
+   - Folder `Tuto` contains course notes:

       + File `Classic` is a tutorial on using classical logic in Coq

-      + File `Coind` is a tutorial on basics of coinduction
+      + File `Coind` are incomplete notes on coinduction

 Compilation